rabbitmq/rabbitmq-website/site/management.md

 ## <a id="publishing-consuming" class="anchor" href="#publishing-consuming">Publishing and Consuming over HTTP API</a>

 It is possible to publish and consume messages using the [HTTP API](#http-api).
-This ways of messaging is discouraged: prefer one of the binary messaging protocols supported by RabbitMQ.
+This way of messaging is discouraged: prefer one of the binary messaging protocols supported by RabbitMQ.
 Publishing and consuming that way will be significantly more efficient and will provide access to various messaging protocol features such as [confirmations](/confirms.html).